KiraDiShira/OAuth2/CommonOAuthTokenVulnerabilities/readme.md

 **Token redirect**.
 An attacker uses a token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be valid for it.
 In this case, an attacker legitimately obtains an access token for a specific resource server and they try to present this access token to a different one.

 **Token disclosure**.
 A token might contain sensitive information about the system and the attacker is then something that they couldn’t know otherwise.
 Information disclosure can be considered a minor problem compared with the previous one, but it’s still something we need to care about.

+## How to protect bearer tokens

+It is of extreme importance that access tokens sent as bearer tokens are not sent in the clear over an insecure channel.
+As per the core OAuth specification, transmission of access tokens must be protected using end-to-end confidentiality, such as SSL/TLS.